 Affinity Photo surprised me – it produces quite a different ‘look’ to the other tools, but I like what it can do.
-Of course, it really is a one stop image editing shop.
+It really is a one stop image editing shop.
 And it’s the second cheapest tool reviewed here.

-I expected Capture One to do better – it hasn’t produced as dramatic an image as Photo Ninja or DXO.
-If I were using it I would be thinking of further editing the image in NIK Viveza to add better structure to the clouds.
+I expected Capture One to better – it hasn’t produced as dramatic an image as Photo Ninja or DXO.
+If I were using it, I would think of further editing the image in NIK Viveza to add better structure to the clouds.
 As Capture One is by far the most expensive of the converters, having to use another tool to complete the job feels wrong.

 Exposure X4 is a huge improvement on X3 – it now recovers shadow detail far better.
-It’s noise reduction is too slow to be useful, although that’s not a dealbreaker in my opinion.
+Its noise reduction is too slow to be useful, although that’s not a deal-breaker.
 X4 features the best DAM (Digital Asset Management) of all these tools and a host of other useful features.
 It is an integral part of my workflow, but not for RAW development.

 Luminar is a great RAW converter as far as features go.
 It (along with Photolemur) have the most effective shadow adjustment – it works incredibly well.
 But the image output is too squishy.

 This image exposed Photolemur’s weaknesses – you can’t expect too much of an automatic RAW converter, but it usually does better than this.